-Happily, these plants are entirely non-toxic to cats and dogs.
+Happily, these specimens are entirely non-toxic to cats and dogs.
 Even so, you may wish to place the plant out of reach.

-If your Guzmania is well-protected indoors and is not overwatered, you are unlikely to have many (or any) problems with it.
+If your plant is well-protected inside and is not overwatered, you are unlikely to have many (or any) problems with it.

 If you are not able to provide consistent temperature, the right lighting, good humidity levels and correct watering, you may run into problems with aphids, mealybugs and root rot.

-Sac fungus (Bipolaris sorokiniana) can also be problematic for Guzmania that are not well-cared for.
+Sac fungus (Bipolaris sorokiniana) can also be problematic if not well-cared for.

 Rot can be a real problem.
 Both root and leaf rot can result if you keep your Guzmania too wet.